-A healthy vegan gluten free breakfast made with simple ingredients
+A healthy breakfast made with simple ingredients

 This recipe was tested so many times this month to ensure it was PERFECT to share with you guys.
 I really wanted to make a healthy gluten-free, dairy-free waffle that didn’t taste ‘healthy’ if you know what I mean, especially with no sugar to hide behind, lol.

-How to make gluten free waffles fluffy
+How to make these fluffy

 The recipe for these vegan waffles requires only 8 simple ingredients.
 Now full disclosure, one of the ingredients is aquafaba (the liquid found in canned chickpeas used to replace egg) but please don’t be put off by this!
 Aquafaba is actually very very easy to use (more below).
 The entire recipe can be prepped in under 10 minutes and everything goes into one-bowl.